MSP Vendor Management

 What services do MSPs typically offer?

-While some MSPs specialize in certain outsourced IT services, like cybersecurity, others will provide a wider array of services and solutions.
-They aren’t exactly limited to offering a certain software, service, or provider, which is why some Managed Service Providers can be a better match for your company than others.
+While some MSPs specialize in certain outsourced IT services, like cybersecurity, others will provide a more comprehensive array of services and solutions, including cybersecurity services.
+They aren’t strictly limited to offering a specific software, service, or provider, which is why some Managed Service Providers can better match your company.
 Here are some of the services that MSPs offer:

 • Network monitoring and management: Some MSPs monitor and manage clients’ networks to prevent potential problems and quickly resolve any issues that arise.